maximocarl/workout-tracker/README.md

-This is a simple website that utilizes Next.js, React, MongoDB, Mongoose, OAUTH, and development on Vercel
+This is a website that utilizes Next.js, React, MongoDB, Mongoose, and OAUTH

 [![Live Demo](https://img.shields.io/badge/demo-online-brightgreen)](https://workout-tracker-one-blue.vercel.app/)